 Part 1: Permitted Development & Foundation Options

-In this first video, we dive into Planning Permission, or in this case, Permitted Development, and explore how these regulations impact our build.
+We dive into Planning Permission, or in this case, Permitted Development, and explore how these regulations impact our build.
 We then design the timber base frame and foundations, carefully evaluating different foundation options.
 Ultimately, we choose a solution that is both cost-effective and suitable for a DIY installation.

 Useful links: